zoe-pith/pith-site/supperclub.md

 mackerel with carrot and coriander
 asparagus with goat's milk and hazelnut

-chanterelle with garlic scape and pecorino sea bass with raddichio and turnip
+chanterelle with garlic scape and pecorino
+beef with beet and raddichio
 mustard with plum and nasturtium

 cherry with madeira and almond